broadinstitute/gatk-sv/website/docs/execution/joint.md

 Extra workflows (Not part of canonical pipeline, but included for your convenience.
 May require manual configuration):
 * `MainVcfQc`: Generate detailed call set QC plots
-* `PlotSVCountsPerSample`: Plot SV counts per sample per SV type
+* `PlotSVCountsPerSample`: Plot SV counts per sample per SV type.
+Recommended to run before `FilterOutlierSamples` (configured with the single VCF you want to filter) to enable IQR cutoff choice.
 * `FilterOutlierSamples`: Filter outlier samples (in terms of SV counts) from a single VCF.
-Recommended to run
-* `PlotSVCountsPerSample` beforehand (configured with the single VCF you want to filter) to enable IQR cutoff choice.
 * `VisualizeCnvs`: Plot multi-sample depth profiles for CNVs

 For detailed instructions on running the pipeline in Terra, see [workflow instructions](#instructions) below.